xtanaa001/Xiaoqi-Homepage/content/_index.md

 ### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

 I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to IoT, energy, and transportation.
-Broadly, _my research strives to address information and systems challenges at the intersection of **computation** and **sustainability**_.
+Broadly, _my research strives to address systems challenges at the intersection of **computation** and **sustainability**_.